 Caro loves spending time with her friends and family, as well as sports and outdoor activities.
 She has traveled several times to the U.S. and United Kingdom, among other places, but her dream is to travel around the world.
 She empathizes with and understands study abroad students’ feelings, and is excited to help them during their cultural experience in Seville.

-As CEA Seville’s Housing Advisor, Esther advises students on issues related to housing, the adaptation process, and making the most out of their study abroad experience.
+As CEA Seville’s Senior Housing Coordinator, Esther is responsible for managing all aspects of Center housing, including selecting and maintaining a network of relationships with local constituents to offer four different concepts of student housing.
+She advises students on issues related to housing, the adaptation process, and making the most out of their study abroad experience.
 She also joins students and staff at social events, immersion activities, and daytrips.

 Born and raised in Seville, Esther holds a bachelor's degree in English Language and a postgraduate certificate in education from the Universidad de Sevilla.
 As an undergraduate student, Esther had the opportunity to study abroad in France.
 After graduation, Esther moved to the Canary Islands where she worked in the tourism sector and learned German.
 She also had the opportunity to spend a year in Ireland, a life-changing experience that increased Esther's interest in other cultures.

 Prior to joining CEA, Esther worked in the education field with international students.
 Esther loves traveling and being in touch with other cultures.
 She has travelled to several European countries, including Portugal, Italy, France, England, Ireland, and Scotland.